-Study documents toll of smoke inhalation injuriesNovember 16th, 2011 in Health /
+Study documents toll of smoke inhalation injuriesNovember 16, 2011 in Medicine & Health / Health

 A study of burn patients has found that those who suffered the most severe smoke inhalation also had more inflammation and spent more time on ventilators and in intensive care.